stephanchenette/security-forecasting-research/README.md

 ![Survey3A Results](results/survey_3a_confidence_results.png)

 Question B:
-How many unique CVEs will be in the June 2020 Google Android Operating System public security bulletin?
+What will the average enterprise ransomware payment be in Q3 of 2020?

 Variance of Forecasted Answers: